mertbildirici1/Route/README.md

 ### Implement `nearestPoint`

 In general you may be interested in routing between points that are not themselves vertices of the graph, in which case you need to be able to find the closest points on the graph.
 This method takes a `Point p` as input and returns the vertex in the graph that is closest to `p`, in terms of the straight-line distance calculated by the `distance` method of [the Point class](#the-point-class), NOT shortest path distance.
 Note that the input `p` may not be in the graph.
 If there are ties, you can break them arbitrarily.
+You may test correctness with `testNearestPoint()` in JUnit.

 A simple implementation of the `nearestPoint` method should have $`O(N)`$ runtime complexity where $`N`$ is the number of vertices in the graph.
 Your implementation should be at least this efficient.
 It is possible to use more advanced data structures to substantial improve the runtime.
 This is not required for credit, but if you have completed the project and are interested in optimizing this method to go beyond what is required, see the expandable section below.